broomledger/broom-sol-bridge/README.md

-# broom-sol-bridge
+# Bridge for Broom Ledger Token to Solana

-Bridge for Broom Ledger Token to Solana
+A light Broom Ledger node that watches the broom ledger and mints broomledger on the sol chain.